kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 If you haven't installed IHP already, make sure you do.
 [It's surprisingly easy to get going](https://ihp.digitallyinduced.com/Guide/installation.html).

-**BIG NOTE: IHP has added support for initializing Elm that is pretty much identical to part 1 of this series. 😀**
+**BIG NOTE: IHP has added support for initializing Elm that is pretty much identical to part 1 of this series. 😀** The only thing to note is that it doesn't remove dependencies you might not use like for example **jQuery**.

 You can now simply run this command: